As Georgia school district bucks CDC mask guidance, parents are taking their kids out of school - KESQ

 “He was crying, scared to go back to school,” she said.
 “I can only imagine what Covid would do if he caught it.”

-She picked the boys up at lunchtime that first week so they wouldn’t have to dine in a crowded lunchroom, but as cases spiked and her children came home with headaches and stomachaches, she took them out of school last week.
+The first week of school, she picked the boys up at lunchtime so they wouldn’t have to dine in a crowded lunchroom, but as cases spiked and her children came home with headaches and stomachaches, she took them out of school last week.

 She understands the push for in-person learning — and concedes she can’t provide what her sons receive in a classroom — but she’s debating if she’ll send them back, even after their Covid-19 tests came back negative.
 She feels guilty taking them somewhere she doesn’t believe they’re safe, she said.